LucasWaelti/kalibr-wiki/Installation.md

 The following two sources for the toolbox are provided:

 * **building from source**<br>
-    Depends on a working installation of ROS hydro with a catkin workspace.
+    Depends on a working installation of ROS hydro and a catkin workspace.
 Binaries will run faster than with the CDE package and all tools can be used.

 * **CDE package**<br>
-    Using this package is the easiest way to get the toolbox working.
-All dependencies are packed within this package so no external dependencies need to be installed.
-Some tools will not work with this package (validator and focus tool)
+    Using this package is the easiest and fastest way to get the toolbox working.
+All dependencies are packed within this package and no external dependencies need to be installed.
+The [Camera focus](camera-focus) and [Calibration validator](calibration-validator) tools won't work with the CDE-package as a native ROS installation is required.

 **NOTE:** Although it is possible to use the CDE package to get the toolbox running we recommend to build the package from source using catkin (ROS build-system) as some of the tools will only work with a native ROS installation

 ##A) Using the CDE package (only 64bit systems)
-To remove necessity of installing ROS and building the toolbox from source, the entire toolbox together with its dependencies is provided as a [CDE](#guo) package.
+To remove the necessity of installing ROS and building the toolbox from source, the entire toolbox together with its dependencies is provided as a [CDE](#guo) package.
+To install this package follow these steps:

 1. Download the package from the [Downloads](downloads) page.